 If you prefer, you can use a scarf to cover your face or make your own reusable face covering – you’ll find many suggestions online, including these suggestions on the Government’s website, which include instructions for upcycling old t-shirts.

-Fabric Land on Bond Street, which is open seven days a week, has a fantastic selection of fabrics in store as well as the elastic or ribbons needed to hold a face covering in place, and, if you don’t want to make your own, Bristol Tailoring, also on Bond Street will be happy to make one to order for you.
+Fabric Land on Bond Street, which is open seven days a week, has a fantastic selection of fabrics in store as well as the elastic or ribbons needed to hold a face covering in place.

 Disposable face coverings

 At times you may find it convenient to wear a disposable face covering; these are widely available to buy from a number of retailers in Bristol Shopping Quarter and many shops also have a supply of free disposable face coverings for any customers who need them.